News blog by: Dean, Manager, YourLocalCinema (and profoundly deaf film fan).

 Notes: For some 3D and Imax versions, cinemas need to request the caption tracks from the studio/distributor that produced them.

 Although caption tracks are produced for EVERY film, in time for the home entertainment release, some smaller films and 'live theatre/concert screenings fail to include a caption track on the CINEMA release.
 The cinema versions COULD have a track.
 Film distributors simply need to produce one in time for cinema release.
-In 2022, caption tracks were produced for some National Theatre live shows, and many cinemas scheduled captioned screenings.
-Also, caption glasses were made available in the National Theatre for live performances!
+Caption tracks are usually produced for National Theatre live shows, and many cinemas schedule captioned screenings.

 The large UK film distribution companies produce captioned trailer tracks, for mobile-friendly promotion (which makes much of their content accessible to film fans with hearing loss).
 Examples HERE.
 The same tracks used for online trailers can easily be configured to enable the cinema trailers to be accessible.